Income protection vs life insurance

 Explore income protection

 Bring to life your cover options with Aviva.
 Income protection insurance replaces part of your income if you become ill or injured and are unable to work.
 You can claim as many times as you need to, while the policy lasts.
-Bear in mind, there’s no cash in value with this plan at any time.
+Bear in mind, this is not a savings or investment product and it will only pay out on a successful claim.

 • Ready for income protection?